 We are bombarded with bad news.
 In these latter days more than ever.
 24 Hour news channels that seldom have anything but doom-laden bulletining’s of scandalous regard.
 War, Politics, terrorism, the celebrity death race, more war, scandal’s, police killings, mass shootings, the rise of the far right, natural disasters, sex scandals, rapists, paedophiles, global warming, global warming deniers, Brexit, Syria, Trump, Russian aggression, North Korea, racism , homophobia, sexism and lastly good old fashioned war because there is always more than one of them…..
 24 hour a day, day in day out, week in week out.
 Year after year.
-A never ending treadmill of the worst of humanity paraded out before you on your TV screen, through your radio, through social media and trending on Twitter, all the bad news, all day every day…
+A never-ending treadmill of the worst of humanity paraded out before you on your TV screen, through your radio, through social media and trending on Twitter, all the bad news, all day every day…

-And I am as bad as anyone else, I add to hurricane ‘Betty Bad News’ with the occasional post on politics or mini rant on Facebook and elsewhere.
+And I am as bad as anyone else, I add to hurricane ‘Betty Bad News’ with the occasional post on politics or mini-rant on Facebook and elsewhere.
 I could be writing a post now about everything I perceive as wrong with Trumps Administration, With Mays deal with the DUP, The root causes of the Glenfield fire, and pile opinion like oil upon the bad news waters of the world.
 After all, that’s what everyone else seems to do.
 I may think there is too much bad news out there, but if I start writing blog posts about the bad news all I am doing, in the end, is adding to the darkness… So, to put politeness aside for one moment, screw that…

 Instead, here is good news, happy news, news that will hopefully bring a smile to your face, or return some semblance of hope at the very least.
 As with all attempts at a regular ‘Good News’ slot that isn’t linked to the literal translation of the Latin word Gospel, it is no doubt doomed to failure.
 There is the famous allegory of the ‘Good News Show’ (most probably an urban myth, but one I have a fondness for).
 A station manager sick of nothing but Bad News made a show that would only give out good news, many applauded the idea, no one watched it, the sponsors pulled out and so it lasted only a couple of weeks.
 Humanity it seems prefers its news to be of the bad, preferably terrible kind.

 I have a couple of motivations for doing this all the same.
 The first being that it’s nice to give out some good news, and the second being that if I do this every week, I will have to go and find some good news every week.
-Which in terms of my occasional battles with depression can only be a good thing.
+Which regarding my occasional battles with depression can only be a good thing.
 Imagine what the world could be like if we all sought out some good news to tell people about each week…

 Well yes, okay, the world would still be an unmitigated mess, but it would be a start at least.